Pandemic H1N1/09 virus: Viral origins

-In early June 2009, using computational methods developed over the previous ten years, an international team of researchers attempted to reconstruct the origins and timescale of the 2009 flu pandemic.
+In early June 2009, using computational methods developed over ten years, an international team of researchers attempted to reconstruct the origins and timescale of the 2009 flu pandemic.
 Oliver Pybus of Oxford University's Department of Zoology, and part of the research team, claims "Our results show that this strain has been circulating among pigs, possibly among multiple continents, for many years prior to its transmission to humans."
 The research team who worked on this case also believed it was "derived from several viruses circulating in swine", and that the initial transmission to humans occurred several months before recognition of the outbreak.
 The team concluded that "despite widespread influenza surveillance in humans, the lack of systematic swine surveillance allowed for the undetected persistence and evolution of this potentially pandemic strain for many years."

 Structure of the influenza virion.
 The hemagglutinin (HA) and neuraminidase (NA) proteins show on the surface of the particle.
 The viral RNAs that make up the genome show as red coils inside the particle and bound to ribonucleoproteins (RNPs).

 According to the researchers, movement of live pigs between Eurasia and North America "seems to have facilitated the mixing of diverse swine influenza viruses, leading to the multiple reassortment events associated with the genesis of the (new H1N1) strain".
 They also said this new pandemic "provides further evidence of the role of domestic pigs in the ecosystem of influenza A".

-In November 2009, a study was published in Virology Journal in which it was suggested that the virus may be the product of three strains from three continents that swapped genes in a lab or a vaccine-making plant, and subsequently "escaped".
+In November 2009, a study was published in Virology Journal in which it was suggested that the virus was the product of three strains from three continents that swapped genes in a lab or a vaccine-making plant, and subsequently "escaped".
 The study followed debate among researchers in May 2009, when the authors asked the World Health Organization (WHO) to consider the hypothesis.
 After reviewing the initial paper, WHO and other organizations concluded the pandemic strain was a naturally occurring virus and not laboratory-derived.